JRyanSaunders/react-native-challenge-v2/README.md

 # React-Native Coding Challenge

 Congratulations!
-You're here because you've made it through to the next step of your Zopa interview.
+You're here because you've made it through to the next step of your interview.

 We'd like to ask you to complete this coding challenge, so you can showcase your creative problem-solving and technical ability.